ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/create_network_app.md

   interface. **Note**: Some microcontrollers may require settings that are related to a physical layer interface (PHY).
 - The Network Controller of the microcontroller typically needs specific clock settings.
 Consult the user's guide of the microcontroller to understand the requirements.
 Alternatively, you may copy the setup of an
-  \ref nw_examples "example project" that is provided for various evaluation boards.
+  \ref examples that is provided for various evaluation boards.

 ## Ethernet PHY Configuration {#nw_PHY_Configuration}